ArmaLite AR-7: Performance

 Reliability of the AR-7 is highly dependent on the condition of the magazine and on the ammunition used, perhaps more so than with other models of semi-automatic .22 caliber rifles.
-The feed ramp is part of the magazine and subject to damage from mishandling.
+The feed ramp is part of the magazine and is subject to damage from mishandling.
 Flat-nosed bullets tend to jam on the edge of the chamber of the barrel.
-The transition of cartridge from magazine to barrel can be smoothed by minor beveling of the chamber of the barrel, by using round-nosed as opposed to flat-nosed bullets and by paying attention to condition of the feed lips and feed ramp of the magazine.
+The transition of the cartridge from magazine to barrel can be smoothed by minor beveling of the chamber of the barrel, by using round-nosed as opposed to flat-nosed bullets, and by paying attention to the condition of the feed lips and feed ramp of the magazine.
 Later production magazines include an external wire spring to align the cartridge; earlier magazines used two pinch marks at the top of the magazine body, which in use could become sprung open or worn.